Can’t Carry A Tune In A Bucket?

 Step 5 Patience is a key.
 Subjects may immediately change pitch, but don’t give up.
 They will eventually, stop changing pitches, allowing you to play the note they’re singing.
 Encourage them with “That’s the note you’re singing!”

 Step 6 Play the note over and over while they sing their pitch as long as they can.
 This reinforces the pitch in their mind creating a new norm.
+Play the note inside a chord, so they hear it in a different context.

 Step 7 Ask them to sing the next note higher or lower, playing it with them.
 No matter what pitch they sing, play it with them.
 Again, be prepared for several failures.
 Have them start over, by singing one tone again, repeating the procedure.